deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18977/index.md

 ![](figures/figures_9_0.png)

-> 🔼 Figure 10 shows diverse generated motions sharing similar movement content but different trajectories, driven by the same example prompt.
+> 🔼 Figure 10 shows diverse human motions generated from the same example prompt, demonstrating both similarities in overall movement and variations in specific details.
 > <details>
 > <summary>read the caption</summary>
 > Figure 10: Diverse generated motions driven by the same example.
-Prompt: “a person steps sideways to the left and then sideways to the right.”. (a) The diverse generated motions driven by the same example motion share similar movement content. (b) The root trajectories of diverse motions are with similar global trajectories, but not the same.
+Prompt: 'a person steps sideways to the left and then sideways to the right.'. (a) The diverse generated motions driven by the same example motion share similar movement content. (b) The root trajectories of diverse motions are with similar global trajectories, but not the same.
 > </details>

 ![](figures/figures_9_1.png)

-> 🔼 Figure 10 shows diverse generated motions with similar movement content but different root trajectories, all driven by the same example prompt.
+> 🔼 Figure 10 shows diverse generated motions from the same example prompt, demonstrating both similar movement content and diverse root trajectories.
 > <details>
 > <summary>read the caption</summary>
 > Figure 10: Diverse generated motions driven by the same example.
-Prompt: “a person steps sideways to the left and then sideways to the right.” (a) The diverse generated motions driven by the same example motion share similar movement content. (b) The root trajectories of diverse motions are with similar global trajectories, but not the same.
+Prompt: 'a person steps sideways to the left and then sideways to the right.'. (a) The diverse generated motions driven by the same example motion share similar movement content. (b) The root trajectories of diverse motions are with similar global trajectories, but not the same.
 > </details>

 ![](figures/figures_10_0.png)

-> 🔼 MotionCLR supports versatile motion generation and editing by manipulating attention mechanisms.
+> 🔼 MotionCLR supports versatile motion generation and editing via manipulating attention maps, including de-emphasizing, emphasizing, in-place replacement, style transfer, and sequence shifting.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: MotionCLR (/'moυ∫n klır/) supports versatile motion generation and editing.
 The blue and red figures represent original and edited motions. (a) Motion deemphasizing and emphasizing via adjusting the weight of 'jump'. (b) In-place replacing the action of 'walks' with 'jumps' and 'dances'. (c) Generating diverse motion with the same example motion. (d) Transferring motion style referring to two motions (style and content reference). (e) Editing the sequentiality of a motion.